 Home Loan Eligibility Criteria Made Simple: A First-Time Buyer’s Guide

-Acquiring your first home is an important milestone—and getting familiar with the home loan eligibility criteria for 2025 is the first step in that direction.
-In making their analysis, banks and financial institutions will look at your age, income, credit score, and debt-to-income ratio.
+Buying your first home is an important milestone, and getting familiar with the home loan eligibility criteria in 2026 is the first step in that direction.
+When you apply for a home loan, banks and financial institutions assess factors such as your age, income, credit score, employment stability, and existing financial obligations.
 Most lenders will give you up to 90% of the property value if they see a good credit score (above 725), good and stable income, and low existing debt.
-In this guide, we will cover the home loan requirements, the documents you need, and some smart ways to improve your chances of approval.
+This page will cover the home loan requirements, the documents you need, and some smart ways to improve your chances of approval and help you secure better loan terms.

 Your journey to homeownership starts with meeting the home loan eligibility criteria.
 Banks and NBFCs look at several factors to check your creditworthiness and ability to repay.